Ulme007/scheme-antlr/readme.md

   mvn compile -PPrintToken

 # ToDo
-* Make Maven multi project
+* Check in show readme.md in Github
 * Move component tests to a second Subproject
-* Add car, cdr, list
+* Add car, cdr
-* Move PrintTest to the component tests and use print function in there
-* Check in show readme.md in Github
+* Add a REPL
 * Read files from command line and from tests

-* Add second visitor to collect all function definitions
 * Add type for a function (e.g. FunctionType)
 * `display` should use print not println
 * Add **newline** - print out a new line